ishita813/BEEE-LAB--COURSE/PROGRAM - 8/README.md

-in this experiment we are going to create a system in which a sensor senses obstacle by distance relation with that sensor is here is ultrasonic sensor.
+In this experiment we are going to create a system in which a sensor senses obstacle by distance relation with that sensor is here is ultrasonic sensor.